BrishaP/BrishaP/README.md

 💞️ **I’m looking to collaborate on:**
 - Anything interesting!!
-- Open-source projects related to web development
+- Open-source projects related to web development or AI
 - Security-focused software projects
 - Any interesting full-stack or DevOps projects